dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 #### Extractiong client data
 For the sake of the totorial I will use the `nix*` extraction procedre, but with a bit of trickery.
-The script for extracting the maps is called `ExtractResources.sh` and it will probably fail in `GitBash` and `Cygwin` if you compiler the included map extraction tools under Ubuntu.
+The script for extracting the maps is called `ExtractResources.sh` and it will probably fail in `GitBash` and `Cygwin` if you compile the included map extraction tools under Ubuntu.
 That's why I created a [`shared folder`][ref-sharef] with the client as separate drive for the Ubuntu to access when I configured the [`Shared Folders`][ref-sharef] option in the VM settings.
 Now open a root GUI explorer via `suto nautilus` in the terminal.
-This will open the nautilus explorer with root privileves as the `VM` shared folder drive is owned by the root user.
+This will open the nautilus explorer with root privileges as the `VM` shared folder drive is owned by the root user.
 Now copy the map extracting tools in the root folder of of thle client where `WoW.exe` is located and start `./ExtractResources.sh`.
 This will create a bunch of folders like `maps`, `vmaps`, `mmaps`, `dbc`, `Cameras`, `Buildings`.
 Beware that `mmaps` and `vmaps` take very long to extract.